 - Why do you think this is happening?
 (What’s another way to look at this/respond?
 What else can also be possible/true?
 What assumptions could you be making here?)

 - What’s your opinion on how to handle this?
 (EVERYONE has an opinion.
 Seek to understand theirs first.)
-“If I wasn’t here, what would you do to achieve/resolve this?
+If I wasn’t here, what would you do to achieve/resolve this?
 If we were to switch roles, how would you handle this?
 What ideas do you have?
-What’s another solution/approach that may work (which you haven’t tried yet?)
+What’s another approach that may work (which you haven’t tried yet?)

 - What’s the first thing you need to do to (resolve/achieve this)?
 (What would that conversation sound like when you talk with……?
 TIP FROM THE COACH: Coach The Message!
-The Big Miss for managers is stepping over the myriad of opportunities to coach your people on their message, their ‘langauging,’ their communication.)
+The Big Miss for managers is stepping over the myriad of opportunities to coach your people on their message, their ‘languaging,’ their communication.)

 - What resources do you need?
 (Who else do you think needs to be involved in this?
 How else can I support you around your efforts to complete this?)

 - What are you willing to commit to doing/trying/changing (by when)?
 If you couldn’t use that excuse anymore, how would you move forward?

 - When would it make sense for us reconnect to ensure you have achieved the result you want?